Clemapfel/jluna/docs/manual.md

 };
 ```

-Here, we first create an uninitialized variable named `Main.lambda` julia-side, being returned a named proxy which manages this variable. <br>
+Here, we first create an uninitialized variable named `Main.lambda` julia-side. `new_named_undef` returned a named proxy which manages this variable. <br>
-This proxy is then assigned a lambda of signature `() -> void`, which an allowed signature.
-Because the proxy is named and because the lambda is boxable, this operation is valid and also assigns `Main.lambda`. `Main.lambda` now has the following value:
+This proxy is then assigned a lambda of signature `() -> void`, which is a valid, legal signature.
+Because the proxy is named and because the lambda is boxable, this operation also assigns `Main.lambda`. `Main.lambda` now has the following value:

 ```cpp
 State::eval("println(Main.lambda)");